IagoLast/cartojs-react-example/README.md

 }
 ```

-So in our render function we only need to update the layer style with the new cartoCSS pased as a property, we can simply use the [.setContent](https://carto.com/documentation/cartojs/docs/#cartostylecartocsssetcontent) function to achieve this.
+So in our render function we only need to update the layer style with the new CartoCSS pased as a property.
+We can simply use the [.setContent](https://carto.com/documentation/cartojs/docs/#cartostylecartocsssetcontent) function to achieve this.

 ```javascript
 render() {